fdoebbelin/Wissen/Obsidian/Help/Advanced topics/Insider builds.md

 Get early access to upcoming releases by enabling _Insider builds_.

-Insider builds are only available to users with a [[Catalyst license]].
+Insider builds are only available to users with a [Catalyst license](Catalyst%20license.md).

 > [!warning]
 > Insider builds are development builds and may be unstable.
 Don't enable Insider builds if you prefer a more reliable experience.